 - Build for scale.
 Assume that if you build it, they will come.
 Build infrastructure with growth in mind, and scale smart.

 - Adopt a user-first mindset, but maintain governance.
 Building for your end-user is important, but don’t customize yourself into a black hole.
 Maintain administrative control, adopt standards, and use templates.

 - Document along the way.
 Create run-books from the beginning, and document everything.
 This will help improved onboarding, identify opportunities for automation, and much more.

 - Leverage all available resources.
 There are countless resources available to you, and they will be instrumental to your deployment efforts.
-From paid options such as an Atlassian TAM to free ones such as the Community, resources are your best friend.
+From paid options such as an Atlassian TAM (thanks to Ali Bagheri for being the amazing TAM on this IBM project!) to free ones such as the Community, resources are your best friend.